litebird/litebird_sim/docs/source/scanning.rst

   .. image:: images/orientation-direction.svg

-The purpose of the method :meth:`.Simulation.compute_pointings`, used in the example at the beginning of this chapter, is to call :func:`.get_det2ecl_quaternions` to compute the quaternions at the same sampling frequency as the scientific datastream, and then to apply the two definitions above to compute the direction and the orientation angle.
+The purpose of the method :meth:`.Simulation.prepare_pointings`, used in the example at the beginning of this chapter, is to combine the quaternions that model the transformations between the many reference frames used in the framework.
+These quaternions are then used by the method :meth:`.Observation.get_pointings` to compute the actual pointing directions and the HWP angle on the fly.

 How the boresight is specified